 The lasers installed within the complex will be used for research into material sciences and engineering, medicine, biology, chemistry, pharmacy and astrophysics, and this new generation of laser technology will make important contributions to cancer diagnosis and therapy.

-The centre was officially opened on 19th October 2015 and has been acclaimed as one of the European Union's most significant research projects.
+The centre was officially opened in October 2015 and has been acclaimed as one of the European Union's most significant research projects.